 More than a couple of conferences have already agreed to postpone their schedule.
 This includes the Pac-12 and Big 10, the two conferences from which Rose Bowl participants are pulled during years in which it's not part of the college football playoff.
 Other schools are expected to do the same if things don't change.

 The potential ramifications of all this are far-flung.
 If the NCAA doesn't delay the start of the season for everyone, any team that has pushed back its schedule will automatically be removed from bowl-game consideration—including the Rose Bowl.
 Granted, it's unclear what will happen in this specific instance, since the two conferences who make up the Rose Bowl pool.

-On the other hand, if the 2020 season is postponed for everyone, you'll see certain schools fall out of contention due to personnel losses.
-Some top prospects have already opted out in favor of protecting their health and preparing for the 2021 NFL draft.
+Some top prospects have already opted out in favor of protecting their health and preparing for the 2022 NFL draft.
 The number of players going that route will only increase if the season moves closer to the prospect pageant, which typically takes place in the spring, right around when a delayed college football season would begin.

 Just keep this in mind as you monitor the college football landscape and try to figure out which schools potentially have a crack at the Rose Bowl.
 The odds you see when they're initially published are most likely going to swing a great deal before the actual field settles.

 Click here if you are looking for NCAAF odds on the regular season, playoffs or other bowls.

 The Rose Bowl and the College Football Playoff